-Try attaching an external keyboard to the USB 2.0 connector on the right or front of the computer.
+Try attaching an external keyboard to the USB 2.0 connector on the rear or left of the computer.
 If it works, contact your dealer or an authorized service center as the internal keyboard cable may be loose.

 The infrared port does not work.